troneras/affiliates/README.md

 `git clone https://github.com/troneras/affiliates.git`

+### Linux with Docker
+This is the preferred way as will install, build, configure and migrate everything for you.
+Requirements: (**Docker** - **Docker Compose**)

+1. Type `chmod u+x app` to make the app script executable
+2. Type `./app init` to start the docker containers

 ### Default way
+If you can't use docker, this is still a standard laravel application with the only external requirement for a MySQL database.

-Requirements: (PHP 7.4, Composer, MySQL)
+Requirements: (PHP 8, Composer, MySQL)

 Within your cloned project folder execute the following commands:

 1. Type `cd src`
 2. Type `cp .env.example .env` You may need to update your MySQL database credentials
-4. Type `composer install`
+3. Type `composer install`
-5. Type `php artisan key:generate`
+4. Type `php artisan key:generate`
-6. Type `php artisan migrate --seed`
+5. Type `php artisan migrate --seed`
+6. Type `npm ci && npm run dev`
 7. Type `php artisan serve`

 Remember to refer to your project as [http://localhost:8000](http://localhost:8000)

-### Linux with Docker

-Requirements: (Docker, Docker Compose)

-1. Type `chmod u+x app` to make the app script executable
-2. Type `./app init` to start the docker containers

 ## Testing the application

-There a 3 ways to test the application or part of it: by using your browser, by CLI or by Unit Tests
+The Affiliates can be imported and filtered by distance either from the  **browser**, navigating to [http://localhost:88](http://localhost:88)  or can be also run using the command line.

 ### Using browser

-Access the address [http://localhost](http://localhost) or [http://localhost:88](http://localhost:88) from your browser in accordin to your installation setup.
+Access the address [http://localhost](http://localhost:8000) or [http://localhost:88](http://localhost:88) from your browser in accordin to your installation setup.

 Upload the affiliates file from the Home page and you will be redirected to the Affiliates view where you will be able to filter by distance.

 ### Using `CLI` command

-From the CLI command `affiliate:filter` to filter affiliates within range of 100 Km from Dublin.
+From the CLI command `affiliate:search` to filter affiliates within range of 100 Km from the origin.

+- `./app artisan affliate:search --radius 100 --order distance ` If you are using docker
 - `php artisan affliate:search --radius 100 --order distance `
-- `./app artisan affliate:search --radius 100 --order distance ` If you are using docker

 ### Running `Unit Tests`
+If you are running the application with docker:

+- `./app test` (same as `./app artisan test`)
+-
 If you are running the application without docker setup type:

 - `php artisan test`

-If you are running the application with docker:

-- `./app test`

-## Documentation

-You can access the code documentation [here](http://localhost/docs/index.html) or [here](http://localhost:8000/docs/index.html)

 ## Available commands list